 Just so you know

-Manage patient information securely from any device with HIPAA-compliant online forms.
+Manage patient information securely from any device with HIPAA-friendly online forms.

 Collect demographic data simply and securely

 Your patient data-collection process must meet certain standards to be secure and straightforward.
-Forms should be easy to use (digital if possible) and HIPAA compliant by default.
+Forms should be easy to use (digital if possible) and HIPAA-friendly by default.
 This will most likely require a combination of technology and strong security practices at your medical facility.

 But finding the right tools is only part of the challenge.
 Patients are more likely to share personal information when they interact with respectful and knowledgeable staff.
 Training is key to ensuring that you not only have the right tools but that your team knows how to use them.
 With proper training and user-friendly technology, you can streamline your intake process and collect the data you need.